 Yael Mendez, the designer behind Pleyad packaging, drew heavily from the brand’s namesake and constellations’ meaning: The Pleiades (aka the Seven Sisters) is an open star cluster located in the zodiac sign of Taurus (Toros – bull, the unofficial symbol of Mexico).
 This group of stars holds a prominent place in ancient mythology and diversity of meanings in many cultures.
 Also known as the Halloween Cluster because it’s almost overhead in the sky at midnight between Halloween (October 31st) and locally significant Día de Los Muertos (November 1st) the Pleyad brand means so much more to your typical beer enthusiast than a “regular” pint ever could.

-The Russian Pyaterochka federal retail chain released the new exclusive vodka brand aimed at customers accustomed to pricy, high-quality products.
+The Russian Pyaterochka federal retail chain released a new exclusive vodka brand aimed at customers accustomed to pricy, high-quality products.

 Tasked to create brand positioning, brand name, as well as the design of the new spirit’s bottle, Wellhead agency analyzed the values of the modern consumer and considered vodka as a product that’s just about specifically associated with Russia.

 The name “Sibirskie Korni” (Siberian Roots) is reflected in the totality of the packaging.
-It bottles the spirit (pun intended) of Siberian huge untouched territories, the pure artesian water and lux organic alcohol.
+It bottles the spirit (pun intended) of Siberian huge untouched territories, pure artesian water, and lux organic alcohol.

 S.E.Callahan’s flavored "water of life" stands out with the fresh choice of colors.
 Each one, be it Blood Orange & Honey, Ginger, Pear or Oatmeal Spice uses a different hue highlight to capture consumers’ attention.